gpuweb/WSL/Spec/source/index.rst

 Expressions
 """""""""""

-We accept three different kinds of expressions, in different places in the grammar.
+WHLSL accepts three different kinds of expressions, in different places in the grammar.

 - ``expr`` is the most generic, and includes all expressions.
 - ``maybeEffectfulExpr`` is used in places where a variable declaration would also be allowed.
 It forbids some expressions that are clearly effect-free, such as ``x*y`` or ``x < y``.